 In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

-How to know which to attend, before they become too popular and over-crowded?
+How to know which Australian festivals to attend before they become too popular and over-crowded?

-Whether it be celebrating Australian summer or a mid-year getaway, here are 5 quality festivals you NEED to experience!
+Whether it be celebrating Australian summer or a mid-year getaway, here are 5 quality Australian festivals you need to experience!

 Wide Open Space – Central Australia